IAmBullsaw/Maybe/README.md

 # Maybe
-I made this weird Maybe class in ruby, that returns true 50% of the time(or what ever value is set).
+I basically wanted a third bool that could be either true or false.
+So I made a Maybe class in ruby, that returns true 50% of the time(or what ever value is set).
+The best part of this class is that an instance of it stores the "random" bool, so that a specific Maybe keeps its true (or false) state through entire program.
+This can of course be overridden with the .update! method (or the more true to its nature .update?).

+This Idea came to my mind when me and my friends had a deep discussion about choosing our "Top three bools".
+But, when do you need this?
+I am not entirely sure but I have some ideas.
+Let's imagine that we're making a RPG and our character has 70% chance to unlock a specific part of a dialogue, then this class is great.

+     unlocked = Maybe.new
+     unlocked.truthPercent=0.7
+     unlocked.update!
+     newCoolDialogueOption() if unlocked.true?

+Other ideas that come to mind: Just make some unnessecairy code.
+It's fun!

 # Class methods
 * Maybe.maybe? #=> true or false, with a chance of 0.5